Sicks3c/sicks3c.github.io/content/posts/ATO-via-Facebook-OAuth-due-unsanitized-Schema-allows-to-Steal-OAuth-Token.md

   Even minor oversights in **OAuth validation** can have severe repercussions, including the potential for **account hijacking**.

 - **Continuous Vigilance:**
-  The evolving landscape of **authentication mechanisms** demands constant scrutiny.
+  The Evolving landscape of **authentication mechanisms** demands constant scrutiny.
 As attackers and defenders, embracing creativity in testing is essential to uncovering and mitigating emerging threats.

 Stay curious 🖤